Mental and Emotional Loads: How The Invisible Weight You Carry Affects Your Wellness

 • Incorporate stress-reducing activities into your routine, such as yoga, meditation, or nature walks.

-5. Leverage Social Support
+5. Get Strategic About Social Support

 • Cultivate a network of friends, family, or community members who can offer practical help or emotional support.